JSTOR-Labs/plant-humanities/ayahuasca/README.md

        ref="1">
 {#paragraph19}

 Villavicencio wrote a lengthy book, _Geografía de la República del Ecuador_ (Geography of the Republic of Ecuador), around the same time Spruce was traveling across the Amazon.
 Not surprisingly, he dedicated a sizable portion of his book to the Oriental Provinces and discussed strategies for incorporating the apparently isolated and wild tribes who lived there.[^ref34] Villavicencio’s book also included ethnographic descriptions, including the use of ayahuasca in Amazonian communities and his own experience from drinking the brew.
 Even though Spruce recognized the ethnographic efforts of Villavicencio, he found his botanical descriptions useless.[^ref35] Villavicencio did include other important ethnobotanical details and also described the diplomatic and warfare uses of the ayahuasca brew in the <span eid="Q2723612">Záparo</span> and <span eid="Q1296766">Jívaro</span> communities.[^ref36] These political uses are now rarely mentioned in ayahuasca literature, thus leaving the magical and spiritual connotations of the brew as the most relevant ones.
-<param ve-entity eid="Q3772280"><!--Guayusa-->
 <param ve-image
         url="https://www.biodiversitylibrary.org/pageimage/47391371"
         label="Excerpt of Richard Spruce’s translation and summary of Villavicencio’s description of ayahuasca consumption and rituals (ca. 1854).
 Richard Spruce, Notes of a Botanist..., chapter 25, vol 2.
 Smithsonian Libraries via BHL, public domain."